Lead the Way: How Brokers Can Ensure Client Compliance with the PUMP Act and PWFA

 3. Reduced Turnover: Supporting working parents isn’t just about compliance—it’s about keeping top talent.
 When employees feel supported, they are more likely to stay with the company long-term, reducing turnover costs, which can be as high as 6 to 9 months of an employee’s salary.

 As an expert on the benefit landscape, your clients rely on your advice to give them competitive edge.
-One way they can accomplish this is to go beyond the basic requirements of the Pump Act and PWFA by offering practical solutions that genuinely support working parents.
+One way they can accomplish this is to go beyond the basic requirements of the PUMP Act and PWFA by offering practical solutions that genuinely support working parents.
 Introducing a benefit like Milk Stork provides a valuable way for companies to address the needs of breastfeeding employees, especially those who travel for work.
-By easing the stress of pumping and shipping breast milk, Milk Stork fosters a positive work-life balance, leading to improved employee satisfaction and retention.
+By easing the stress of pumping, storing, and shipping breast milk, Milk Stork's comprehensive lactation benefits foster a positive work-life balance, leading to improved employee satisfaction and retention.

 Companies that offer strong parental support programs, like lactation benefits, tend to see higher retention rates—up to 94.2% post-maternity leave compared to the national average of 59%.
 Additionally, supporting breastfeeding employees can help reduce absenteeism, as mothers of breastfed babies often take fewer sick days.
 By offering benefits that exceed compliance, your clients can enhance their recruitment efforts, retain top talent, and stand out as leaders in employee care.